Climate protection is a top priority for Flughafen Zürich AG. It has set itself concrete goals to significantly reduce its own CO2 emissions.

 Impact of aviation on the climate

 Based on today's scientific knowledge, aviation influences the climate mainly through emissions of carbon dioxide (CO2).
 Other significant emission products which can cause changes in the atmosphere are nitrogen oxides, water vapour and particulate matter.
-Aviation accounts for 2.5% of all global man-made CO2 emissions.
+Aviation accounts for 1.5% of all global man-made CO2 emissions (according to the IPCC-Report).
 When combined with other effects created by aircraft, such as cloud formation and soot particles, it contributes 3.5% towards global warming (with a 1-10% range of uncertainty).

 Successful reduction at the airport